didrocks/snapcraft/examples/go-server/README.md

 The go server will start at system boot and stop on shutdown.
 * We are getting access to an external git repository to branch the source code using `source: <url>`.
 Note that we may have to specify which VCS is in use when automatic detection can't determine which one to use.
-We can as well specify which subdirectories are interesting to us.
+We can as well specify which subdirectories are interesting to us and even branch if supported by the VCS.
 * We are asking access to the *network-listener* interface, getting the daemon being able to listen to incoming network connection.
 This is done in 2 steps:
  * We define a `listener` slot, requesting access to the network-listener capability: